abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-* Here, we've get all categories and authors inside of the `OnGetAsync` method.
+Here, we've got all categories and authors inside of the `OnGetAsync` method.
 And use them inside of the create modal to list them to let the user choose when creating a new book.

 ![Create Book Modal](./book-creation-modal.png)

 * When the user submitted the form, `OnPostAsync` method runs.
 Inside of this method, we get the selected categories and pass them into the **CategoryNames** array of the Book object and call the `IBookAppService.CreateAsync` method to create a new book.

-* Create a razor page named **EditModal.cshtml** (and **EditModal.cshtml.cs**).
+Create a razor page named **EditModal.cshtml** (and **EditModal.cshtml.cs**).

 * **EditModal.cshtml**